3D LIGHT SCANS

 As with the Le Vol series, Sparks has created a new reality within a work that in itself in flux; a state of becoming.
 These 3D light works create points of light that reference landscape and architecture that surround us everyday, but pulls the viewer into the object itself – bringing the outside in – a vertigo inducing experience.

 In playing with reality Sparks asks us to experience the world differently.
 Virtual Reality alters the environment in a unique way.
 The disorientation of the viewer physically changes the environment causing a 'heightened bodily awareness'.
 The 3D works create the sense of vertigo and disorientation in a way that her previous works have not.
-It creates a real dislocation of place for the participant.
-It becomes an immersive experience for the viewer who is forced to actively become a participant.
-They bring themselves and their own experiences and world view into interpreting and experiencing the work.
+It creates a real dislocation of place for the participant to become an immersive experience for the viewer who is forced to actively become a participant.
+They bring themselves and their own experiences and worldview into interpreting and experiencing the work.
 She is asking the viewer to become an active participant by stepping into a virtual landscape.

 HEIDE MUSEUM OF MODERN ART